ot4i/ace-demo-pipeline/README.md

 with a database, with a supporting shared library containing a lot of the code.
 It is designed around indexing different types of tea, storing the name and strength of the tea and assigning a unique integer id to each type so that it can be retrieved later.
 Audit data is logged as XML for each operation performed.

+As this application exists to help demonstrate pipelines and how they work with ACE, there are some shortcuts in the code that would not normally be present in a production-ready application: the database table is created on-demand to make setup easier, the logging goes to the console instead of an audit service, etc.

 Testing is split into “Unit Test” and "Component Test” categories, where "unit tests" are self-contained and do not connect to external services (so they can run reliably anywhere) while the term “component test”